 - Ongoing coaching is available to the bank’s staff to refine strategies and review proposed senior management communications

-I have worked with Edwin on a very large and ambitious program, he performed the role of program manager at the time.
-Edwin was responsible for a fixed price, fixed date engagement of considerable size and complexity (10M $ budget, less than a year timeframe and a large scope of work).
-Edwin demonstated endurance and stamina and successfully managed both the customer expectations as well as ...
+I have worked with Haydn on a very large and ambitious program, he performed the role of program manager at the time.
+Haydn was responsible for a fixed price, fixed date engagement of considerable size and complexity (10M $ budget, less than a year timeframe and a large scope of work).
+Haydn demonstrated endurance and stamina and successfully managed both the customer expectations as well as the H...